 Legal information needs regular updating to ensure current and accurate information is available in your library.
 Need hands-on weeding advice?
 Please contact us to make an appointment with a Courthouse librarian from your region.

 Free, plain-language legal materials

 Legal Aid BC and LawMatters work together to offer you The Starter Legal Display Kit.
 It is a comprehensive list of handout publications from Legal Aid BC, great for legal information displays.
-These free take-aways cover a range of legal information topics including Family, Criminal, Immigration, Housing, and Aboriginal law.
-Simply download the form, fill it out and sent it back to us.
-We will liaise with Legal Aid BC's publications page.
+These free take-aways cover a range of legal information topics including Family, Criminal, Immigration, Housing, and Aboriginal law and can be found online through Legal Aid BC's publications page.
 Use the form above to order your 2021 Starter Legal Display Kit!
 Contact us at firstname.lastname@example.org if you have any questions.